Iteo/architecture_linter/README.md

   layers_config:
     - layer: *repository
       severity: error
+    - layer: *infrastructureLayer
+      severity: error

   bannedImports:
     - layer: *presentationLayer
       banned:
         - *domainLayer
+    - layer: *infrastructureLayer
+      # You can also specify severity per layer
+      severity: info
+      banned:
+        - *domainLayer
 ```
-With this configuration, if `repository` under `domain` folder has been imported to `persentationLayer` the lint would be displayed as `error`.
+With this configuration, if `repository` under `domain` folder has been imported to `presentationLayer`
+the lint would be displayed as `error`.

+An import of any file from `domain` to `infrastructureLayer` will result in lint alert of
+severity `info` despite of `layers_config` setting.

 ## CLI: